jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_license.md

 A purchased commercial license may be applied to a single Spotlight Diagnostic Server deployment or a federation of Spotlight Diagnostic Server.
 The license and the procedure for entering the license is the same.

-## To activate a purchased commercial license
+## To activate a purchased commercial license.

 1. From a Spotlight Client connected to the Spotlight deployment: